 We may disclose information about you, including your personal information

-Internally - to committee members and group conveners – as required to facilitate your participation in our U3A activities; Externally – with your consent for products or services such as direct mailing for the the Trust magazines – Third Age Trust and Sources;
+Internally - to committee members – as required to facilitate your participation in Loch Leven Curling Club activities

+Your name will appear on our website pages, showing teams and results

+Externally – with your consent for services from Scottish Curling

 If we have a statutory duty to disclose it for other legal and regulatory reasons.

-Where we need to share your information outside of the U3A we will seek your consent and inform you as to who the information will be shared with and for what purpose.
+Where we need to share your information outside of the U3A we will seek your consent and inform you as to with whom the information will be shared, and for what purpose.

 How long do we keep your personal information